 Here are some of the benefits of a 360 Feedback Review, in particular when combined with a follow up Executive Coaching Programme, resulting in a positive financial return:

 If a leader is regarded by the raters as overly assertive, for example, and is demonstrating an outdated, controlling and authoritative style, it is highly likely that a few members of his/her team will have left the company, with others actively looking for a new role.
-Once the leader is given the challenging feedback by a qualified Assessor and Executive Coach, he/she can begin to address these perceptions and start to modify behaviours in order to become more self-aware and further develop skills such as self-awareness, assertiveness and managing conflict, which will very likely lead to more engaged and valued team members and increased retention levels.
+Once the leader is given the challenging feedback by a qualified Assessor and Executive Coach, he/she can begin to address these perceptions and start to modify behaviours in order to become more self-aware and further develop skills such as emotional intelligence, assertiveness and managing conflict, which will very likely lead to more engaged and valued team members and increased retention levels.
 The resultant saving to the organization is estimated at between 200% – 400% of the annual salary of each executive.
 Multiply this by a few members of the SLT and ROI of the 360 Process becomes apparent.
 Replacing leaders is extremely expensive when you factor in the executive recruitment and assessment process, the time and resource involved, and the usual 6 or so months for the leader to get up to speed in a new role.